2 Timothy 3:16 tells us God’s Word “is useful for teaching, rebuking, correcting and training in righteousness.”

 Bethany, my mind; Sarah, my heart; and Jesse, my soul.
 God gave me in my children the protection and strength to press on; just a bit of Himself with flesh on…

 Bethany graduated from high school the year before a job situation forced us to move from Georgia to Colorado.
 I was getting accustomed to her being gone, even though she was just two hours away.
 Sarah was about to be a high school senior.
-Her church and friends were such a strength in her life, as we looked at all of the scenarios involving the move, we determined that the best thing to do was to leave Sarah in Georgia with dear friends, so that she could continue to flourish.
+Her church and friends were a tremendous strength in her life.
+As we looked at all of the scenarios involving the move, we determined that the best thing to do was to leave Sarah in Georgia with dear friends, so that she could continue to flourish.

 We moved – our full house now down to three.